 There are over 2 million active geocaches around the world waiting to be found.
 What is a cache?
 Generally a waterproof storage container in various sizes that contains a log and perhaps other little treasures waiting to be found.

 I use an Android phone and, after registering at Geocaching.com, downloaded a free app called c:geo.
-I was impressed at how easy this app is to use.
-Simply press "nearby" to find local caches registered on Geocaching.com and pick one that is nearby and sounds interesting.
+Simply press "nearby" to find local caches registered on Geocaching.com and pick one that sounds interesting.
 The app tells you how many meters/km the cache is from your location.
 Read the cache description, click the little compass that shows you which direction to go and how far away you are from the cache.
 And, you're off!

 (There are plenty of other geocaching apps for both iPhones and Android phones, many free.
 Since I've only tried c:geo, I don't claim to be an expert on these apps.
-So other apps may work better for you.)
+Other apps may work better for you.)

 The kids and I have a blast with geocaching.
-We can be anywere...a park, the beach, on the trails...and track down caches nearby.
+We can be anywhere...a park, the beach, on the trails...and track down nearby caches.
 The GPS brings you to within a reasonably precise location, sometimes "dead on" and other times within 5 to 10 meters, but once you get there, you may have to look around in every nook and cranny.
-It is easy to give up, but it can take a bit of persistence to find the geocache.
 Some of the geocaches we've uncovered have been a lipstick case hidden under a rock, a plastic screw-top case hidden in a light pole and a small container hidden in a crevice of a fence.